4awpawz/fusion.ssg.web/src/templates/docs/cli.md

 ### npm run release

-Watches your project's root/src and root/fusion.json for changes, builds for release, and launches Browser-Sync.
+Watches your project's root/src and root/fusion.json for changes, builds for release, and launches Browsersync.

-When building for release, the files and folders included in your configuration's <a href="{baseURL}/docs/configuration/#wips">wips</a> property are ignored, and the <a href="{baseURL}/docs/configuration#baseurl">baseURL</a> property value declared in your project's configuration file is applied to all URLs that contain a _&lbrace;baseURL&rbrace;_ token.
+When building for release, the files and folders included in your configuration's <a href="{baseURL}/docs/configuration/fusionssg-configuration#wips">wips</a> property are ignored, and the <a href="{baseURL}/docs/configuration/fusionssg-configuration#baseurl">baseURL</a> property value declared in your project's configuration file is applied to all URLs that contain a _&lbrace;baseURL&rbrace;_ token.

 - usage: